dodgeblaster/jscourse/chapters/Day4/01_Async_Programming/README.md

 ```
 # Exercise 1
-Use the star wars api, get a planets data by using fetch.
+Use the star wars api to get a planets data by using fetch.
 Use the Starwars API documentation if you are unsure how to access a planets data.
 [Starwars API site](https://swapi.co/). `console.log` the following information:
 ```
 Name: Planet Name
 Population: Number